bids-standard/bids-website/docs/extensions/general-guidelines.md

     [website GitHub repository](https://github.com/bids-standard/bids-website/),
     cross-linking to any other already existing issues.

 1. Create a draft of your extension by discussing among colleagues.
 The [BIDS Extension Proposal template](https://docs.google.com/document/d/1W7--Mf3gCCb1mVfhsoRJCAKFhmf2umG1PFkyZ1jEgMw/edit#) provides some boilerplate and formatting conventions.

 1. List on the draft the contributor(s) leading the effort.

 1. Share the draft (remember to
     [share a link that allows anyone to comment](https://support.google.com/docs/answer/2494822?co=GENIE.Platform%3DDesktop&hl=en)) with the
     [bids-discussion mailing list](https://groups.google.com/forum/#!forum/bids-discussion)
     and ask for comments.

 1. Incorporate the feedback and strive for consensus.

 1. Help to merge the extension into the main specification (this will require converting the proposal to Markdown and submitting a Pull Request at [the bids specification repository])

 1. Create example datasets.
+Complete source data (for example DICOM, EDF, Excel) and its corresponding target BIDS datasets, _must be_ supplied along with instructions on how to transform data from source to target.
+When possible, data from multiple vendors such as Siemens, Philips, or General Electric (in the case of MR) should be included.
+    These datasets are vital for the development of resources that will, ultimately, increase the adoption of the BEP following its integration into the BIDS Specification; see [this discussion](https://github.com/bids-standard/bids-specification/issues/1350).
+    BIDS maintainers **are available to assist** in the collection, organization, or at any step in the preparation of these datasets.

 1. If necessary, contribute a pull request to the [BIDS Validator repository](https://github.com/bids-standard/bids-validator) as well to incorporate the extension.